qetsiankulu/MiniChatApp/README.md

 **Time Limit: 2 Hours**

 ## Overview
-A simplified chat interface that simulates a conversation with an Mock AI assistant
+A simplified chat interface that simulates a conversation with an Mock AI assistant.
+This project was an interview test and had to be built in 2 hours.

 ## Requirements
 ### Core Features (Must Have)